vibbits/gentle-hands-on-python/quizzes/day1_after_lunch.md

 ---
-title:
-    - Quiz
+title: "Quiz: after lunch, day 1"
 mainfont: "Liberation Mono"
 ---

 # What are variables?

-- Mathematical expressions
+A.  Mathematical expressions

-- Boxes that contain values
+B.  Boxes that contain values

-- Somewhere to store values
+C.  Somewhere to store values

 # What is the result of this expression?